ksingh11/S3-Bulk-permission-update/README.md

 # Get access key and secret:
-> Create a new AMI user on AWS console, and grant Programmatic access to the user.
+> Create a new AMI user on AWS console, and grant **Programmatic Access** to the user.
 >
 > Attach policy **AmazonS3FullAccess**, from the section __'Attach existing policies directly'__.
 >